-The main reasons for the joint replacement surgeries are unbearable pain in the joint that inhibits from doing daily life chores, severely affecting the functionalities of the concerned joints, and wearing off of the joints and nearby tissues that needed immediate replacement to have a better quality of life.
+The main reasons for joint replacement surgeries are unbearable pain in the joint that inhibits them from doing daily life chores, severely affecting the functionalities of the concerned joints, and wearing off of the joints and nearby tissues that needed immediate replacement to have a better quality of life.

 Here at Kasturi Hospitals, we offer various kinds of Joint Replacement Surgeries, as per the need and will of the patient on a case-by-case basis.
 They are:

-Arthroscopy is a surgical procedure to examine the joint’s internal structure for the diagnostic purpose by using a thin-tube-like video instrument for viewing.
+Arthroscopy is a surgical procedure to examine the joint’s internal structure for diagnostic purposes by using a thin-tube-like video instrument for viewing.
 It is an age-old practice since 1960 and is still being followed throughout the world of orthopaedists.
 After this procedure, the patients are usually discharged on the same day and i.e., the reason this is performed in an outpatient setting.

 If the surgical procedures are carried out in addition to examining the joint with Arthroscopy, this is called arthroscopic surgery.
 Many surgeries have this process flow.
 Traditional surgery techniques cause more tissue damage or trauma than this arthroscopic surgery.
 Arthroscopic surgery is also preferred for the less amount of relative pain experienced and faster recovery.

 Arthroscopy determines the final and accurate diagnosis apart from the MRI or CT scans.
 The surgical process with this technique gives a more precise resolution than the open “open” surgery or X-ray studies.